richb-intermapper/MIBViewerProbes/README.md

 ##About Git

-If you're not familiar with 'git', it's a distributed version control system.
+git is a distributed source control system.
 It allows groups of people to maintain and update repositories of text, such as source files for programs, documentation, or like this repository, special purpose files such as MIBs and probes for InterMapper.

 Although you could download a .zip archive of these files from this site (click the button at the top of the page), it's better use a git client.
 Here's why:

-* A git 'pull' command retrieves all the files from the repository to create an identical copy on your local disk.
+* A git *pull* command retrieves all the files from the repository to create an identical copy on your local disk.
+There's no fumbling with various zip utilities.
 You can save the files in any directory you desire.
 * git also makes it easy to get updates when we add or modify the files of our collection. git automatically tracks all the changes to the repository, and can let you know when there are updates.
-A second pull command retrieves only the updated files from the other repository, leaving the others untouched.
+A second *pull* command retrieves only the updated files from the other repository, leaving the others untouched.
-* If the repository maintainer allows it, you can make  modifications to the files and push them back into the repository.
+* If the repository maintainer allows it, you can make  modifications to the files and *push* them back into the repository.

 All operating systems have a git program that runs from the command line.
-Atlassian offers an excellent (and free) graphical client called SourceTree for Windows and MacOS.
-They are at:
+Atlassian offers an excellent (and free) graphical client called SourceTree both for Windows and MacOSX.
+They are at: http://www.atlassian.com/software/sourcetree/overview